18alantom/bm_exp/README.md

 4 out of the 5 app stages involved in making a bench can be run concurrently.

-> [!NOTE]
->
-> Installing Python dependencies have to be run sequentially because all apps on
-> a _Frappe Bench_ share the same python environment.
+The remaining stage—installing Python dependencies—have to be run sequentially because all apps on a _Frappe Bench_ share the same Python environment.

 ## Experiment

-This is as of now an experiment.
-It may or may not be fleshed out.
-The ideas I wanted to test out were:
+This is an experiment because I wanted to first verify a handful of ideas around concurrency w.r.t app installs:

-- Concurrent installation of _Frappe Apps_ being possible.
+- [x] Concurrent installation of Frappe Apps being possible.
-- Concurrent installation of _Frappe Apps_ taking much lesser time than sequential installation.
+- [x] Concurrent installation of Frappe Apps taking much lesser time than sequential installation.
-- Multiplexing of output from concurrent installs.
+- [x] Multiplexing of output from concurrent installs.
-- Being able to cleanly stop execution if any app install fails.
+- [x] Being able to cleanly stop execution if any app install fails.
+- [ ] Multiple instances of bench maker running separately.
+- [ ] Using alternative package managers (`uv`, `pnpm`, `bun`, etc).
+- [ ] Using app level cache managed by Bench Maker.

-The above were tested out but the outcomes didn't have repeatability, check the [Issues](#issues) section for more info.
+The ones above that were tested out worked, but they did lacked repeatability and did not work under all input cases.
+Check the [Issues](#issues) section for more info.

-Few things I have not yet tested out are:

-- Building a working bench using bench maker
-- Performance impact of multiple instances of bench maker running separately.
-- Speed up from using alternative package managers than `yarn` or `pip`.
-- Speed up from caching different stages.
-As of now only the fetch app stage is non optimally cached, other than that `yarn` and `pip` use their own caches.

 ## How to run